johannessonlab/Letharia/LichenTwisst/README.md

-# LichenDistances: Trying to guess the origin of the homeologs within the triploid *L. lupina* metagenome
+# LichenTwisst: Trying to guess the origin of the homeologs within the triploid *L. lupina* metagenome

 In this pipeline I attempt to phase the triploid *L. lupina* metagenome using the pure-cultre *L. lupina* genome as reference.
 The idea is to take the alternative allele along the genome and make little SNP windows.
 Inspired by the basic logic of Twisst ([Martin & Van Belleghem 2017 Genetics 206:429–438](https://www.genetics.org/content/206/1/429)) for plotting, I make little trees from the SNP windows, and classify the found topologies based on who is the sister of the lupinas.
 (There is no topological weighting because there is only one sequence per species, in a sense).